-20-IN, TELETUBES
+20-IN.
+TELETUBES

-Last month Allen B. Du Mont Labs. demonstrated a 20-in. cathode-ray television Last month Allen B. Du Mont Labs, demonstrated a 20-in, cathode-ray television tube which offers hitherto unavailable advantages-dynamic appeal, for instance.
-This new tube is here shown at left in comparison with the previously largest tube made in America, or the 14-in, C.-R. receiving tube; it is also shown on the cover.
-An image measuring 141/2 x 111/2 ins. high is obtained as against the 8 x 10 in, image available on the 14-in, tube.
+Last month Allen B. Du Mont Labs. demonstrated a 20-in, cathode-ray television tube which offers hitherto unavailable advantages-dynamic appeal, for instance.
+This new tube is here shown at left in comparison with the previously largest tube made in America, or the 14-in.
+C.-R. receiving tube; it is also shown on the cover.
+An image measuring 14/2 x 11/2 ins. high is obtained as against the B x 10 in. image available on the 14-in, tube.
 The new tube may be operated at the same voltages as standard 12- and 14-in, tubes.
 Based on a viewing time of 3 hrs. per day for about 300 days per year, the tube will last about 5,000 hours.
 A consumer price of about \$80.00 is said to be in the offing.